NikhilKH1/smart-scheduler-java-mvc-design-patterns/README.md

 #### Nisha:
 Handled editing events, querying events, managing the controller, working on commands, and utilities.

-Both contributors jointly worked on writing the test cases.
+Both jointly worked on writing the test cases.

 ## Concepts covered in the project: